 In 2000, Jim was named to the Arkansas Business 40 Under Forty list and the Northwest Arkansas Business Journal 40 Under Forty list, and in 2001, he was inducted into the Arkansas Tech University Hall of Distinction.

-Jim currently serves on the Northwest Arkansas Council and is a member of Accelerate Arkansas.
+Jim has been appointed by Governor Asa Hutchinson to serve as a commissioner for the Arkansas Economic Development Commission.
+Jim also currently serves on the Northwest Arkansas Council and is a member of Accelerate Arkansas.

 For over a decade, Jim has served as general counsel and as a member of the Executive Committee of the University of Arkansas Technology Development Foundation, responsible for the management and operations of the Arkansas Research and Technology Park.